taosx/lua-encored/README.md

+# lua-encored
-lua-encored it converts an lua table to an array (an integer indexed table) and reconstructs based on a schema.
+Converts an lua table to an array (an integer indexed table) and reconstructs based on a schema.

 Half-Hearted Apache Avro, it just goes half-way there.
 Maybe it evolves in the future.